jpverkamp/blog/content/programming/2012/2012-08-17-the-loneliest-number.md

 Basically, it terminates whenever it sees a number that has already been calculated (so in the case of 1, it will repeat on 1 and stop; on any other loop it will eventually get back to the entry point).

 I let the code crunch for a while and it's been running at an average of 1.66 kHz (1660 numbers per second).
-It's not perfect and I'm sure I could optimize it a bit with some {{< wikipedia "memoization" >}}, but I've still checked the first 1.5 billion numbers.
+It's not perfect and I'm sure I could optimize it a bit with some [[wiki:memoization]](), but I've still checked the first 1.5 billion numbers.
 So far, everything is either happy or unhappy and goes through 4.
 I'll let it run for a while more and update this if it happens to find anything, but I doubt it.

 Another interesting tidbit comes up with a <a href="http://io9.com/5934819/why-four-is-the-nemesis-of-happy-numbers?comment=51954505" title="io9 Comment">one of the comments</a>, showing that there are difference cycles in different bases.
 For example, hexadecimal has a loop around D: